 Produced water naturally exists in underground formations and is brought to the surface during crude oil and natural gas production.
 Produced water is produced throughout the entire life of the well and is of particular importance to operators in the Permian Basin given the high produced water-to-oil ratio prevalent across the basin.
-Approximately two to five barrels of produced water are produced for every barrel of oil produced in the Permian Basin, according to Enverus.
-The Permian Basin is expected to produce over 17.1 million barrels of water a day in 2021 according to Rystad while only producing 4.2 million barrels a day of crude oil according to Wood Mackenzie.
+Approximately two to five barrels of produced water are produced for every barrel of oil produced in the Permian Basin is expected to produce over 17.1 million barrels of water a day in 2021 according to Rystad while only producing 4.2 million barrels a day of crude oil according to Wood Mackenzie.
 As a result, the total market for produced water gathering in terms of number of barrels is significantly larger than that of crude oil gathering.
 Additionally, produced water handling costs comprise up to 40% of producers' total lease-level operating expenses in the Permian Basin according to Wood Mackenzie.
-Many of our customers have stated goals of managing produced water volumes in an environmentally- responsible and cost-effective manner, highlighting the importance of our water management expertise and integrated and extensive asset base.
-We believe they will increasingly outsource water management to integrated produced water infrastructure and recycling companies like us to manage their water-related needs in a cost and capital effective manner, creating new business development and acquisition opportunities for us.
+Many of our customers have stated goals of managing produced water wolumes in an environmentally- responsible and cost-effective manner, highlighting the importance of our water management to integrated produced water infrastructure and recycling companies like us to manage their water-related needs in a cost and capital effective manner, creating new business development and acquisition opportunities for us.